grumpyjames/birding-almanac/sites/Barnes_WWT.md

 ---
 ### Barnes WWT

 A WWT reserve in TfL Zone 2.
-That can't possible work, can it?
+That can't possibly work, can it?
 Surprisingly, it can.

 ---
 ### Getting there

-Public transport options are pretty good - either get National Rail to Barnes and then a short bus trip (or ten minute walk) or tube to Hammersmith and grab a bus (slightly longer, walk probably less pointful) from there.
+Public transport options are pretty good - either get National Rail to Barnes and then a short bus trip (or ten-minute walk) or tube to Hammersmith and grab a bus (slightly longer, walk probably less pointful) from there.